SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Pinkie's ears folded back as she rested a hoof on Rarity.
 "What happened?"

-Taking her hoof and holding it, Rarity explained, "My latest dress isn't doing as well as I expected.
+Taking her hoof and holding it, Rarity explained, "My latest creation isn't doing as well as I expected.
 Ponies are badmouthing it in Vanity Mare."

 "Was that the magazine I saw on the floor when I walked in?"